facial-nerve-dysfunction-lyme-disease

 Why Lyme Disease Should Be Considered in Facial Palsy

-These findings support the need for careful evaluation of Lyme disease symptoms in any patient presenting with facial palsy in endemic regions.
+Screening for Lyme disease in patients with facial palsy is essential—especially in endemic regions.

-Can facial nerve dysfunction persist after Lyme disease treatment?
+Can facial nerve dysfunction persist after Lyme disease?

 What is facial synkinesis?

-Should all patients with facial palsy be tested for Lyme disease?
+Should facial palsy patients be tested for Lyme disease?

 References